 Capacity building programs will be conducted to all PIU members of staff on the provisions of the ESMP, in order to integrate the requirements and mitigation measures into procurement, communication, engineering and other project management functions.
-The ESMP will also need to be disseminated to the TD & TA Consultant team, Prahova ESI management and operational team with responsibilities in the implementation of the PIU, the Contractor team and the Environmental Verification team.
+The ESMP will also need to be disseminated to the TD&TA Consultant team, Galați ESI management and operational team with responsibilities in the implementation of the PIU, the Contractor team and the Environmental Verification team.
 Other trainings may be included in a later stage in the Training Program.

 In relation to the capacity of the E&S PIU staff members, coaching and training will be provided by the WB through E&S consultants involved in the development of the ESMF for the entire SDRM project.
-The table below indicates the proposed content of trainings, participants, trainers and planned schedule.
+The table below indicates the content of trainings, participants, trainers and planned schedule.

-Contents Participants Trainer Schedule E&S safeguards of the WB, best practices, development of ESMP and monitoring reports, organization of public consultations, contracting environmental certified verifiers, defining procedural steps in ESMP implementation PIU Management PIU E&S Expert WB E&S Consultants During initial stages of Project Implementation (3 sessions during the preparation of the detail design phase).
-ESMP provisions and responsibilities within GIES/PIU/County Level inspectorate in Prahova, timing of mitigation actions, monitoring tools, procedural and operational steps, communication channels Environmental, H&S, PR staff members from PESI PIU E&S Experts During detail design phase and at the time of signing the contract with the Contractor for works (2 sessions)

-ESMP Provisions, mitigation measures, legal vs. WB requirements, reporting process, monitoring visits, documentation requests, data collection, communication channels, responsibilites TD & TA Consultant Team Contractor TEam PIU E&S Experts At early stage of detail design phase (1 session) At early stage of works contract (1 session) ESMP provision, Environmental indicators to be monitored, frequency and schedule, reporting format and tools, communication channels, responsibilities Environmental Certified Verifiers PIU Environmental Expert At early stage of works contract (1 session)
+Contents Participants Trainer Schedule E&S safeguards of the WB, best practices, development of ESMP and monitoring reports, organization of public consultations, contracting environmental certified verifiers, defining procedural steps in ESMP implementation PIU Management PIU E&S Expert WB E&S Consultants During initial stages of Project Implementation and at early stage of first subprojects construction works ESMP provisions and responsibilities within GIES/PIU/Galaţi ESI, timing of mitigation actions, monitoring tools, procedural and operational steps, communication channels Environmental, H&S, PR staff members from Galaţi ESI PIU E&S Experts At the time of signing the contract with the Contractor for works ESMP Provisions, mitigation measures, legal vs. WB requirements, reporting process, monitoring visits, documentation requests, data collection, communication channels, responsibilities TD & TA Consultant Team Contractor Team PIU E&S Experts At early stage of detail design phase (1 session) At early stage of works contract (1 session) ESMP provision, Environmental indicators to be monitored, frequency and schedule, reporting format and tools, communication channels, responsibilities Authorized Environmental Firm for carrying out monitoring activities PIU Environmental Expert At early stage of works contract (1 session)